matplotlib/governance/communications_guidelines.md

 # Communication Guidelines
-These guidelines are applicable when acting as a representitive of Matplotlib (for example at sprints or when giving official talks or tutorials) and on the following community venues managed by matplotlib:
+These guidelines are applicable when acting as a representitive of Matplotlib (for example at sprints or when giving official talks or tutorials) and in the following community venues managed by matplotlib:
 * https://github.com/matplotlib/matplotlib
 * https://discourse.matplotlib.org/
 * https://gitter.im/matplotlib/